Published on 13 October 2022

 Table of Contents

-In recent years the prevalence rate of Anxiety, depression and other behavioural issues has increased in the United States.
-It has become easier to indulge in social media, primarily for children and teenagers.
+In recent years, the rate of anxiety, depression, and other behavioral issues has increased in the United States & become easier to indulge in social media, primarily for children and teenagers.

 They follow social networking sites daily, giving opportunities for the presentation of the self, learning, building a wide circle of relationships, and managing privacy and intimacy.
 There is an increased concern about the risk to the self, loss of privacy, bullying, harmful contacts, and many more.

-It is observed that 1 in 3 of all adolescents ages 13 to 18 are more prone to experience Anxiety.
-(National Institute of Health).
-The number of children with Anxiety has been increasing between 2007 and 2012.
+It is observed that 1 in 3 of all adolescents ages 13 to 18 are more prone to experience anxiety—(National Institute of Health).
+The number of children with pressure has been increasing between 2007 and 2012.
 Anxiety disorders went up 20% in these years.

 High expectations and pressure to succeed